lbryio/spec/index.md

 The block reward schedule was adjusted to provide an initial testing period, a quick ramp-up to max block rewards, then a logarithmic decay to 0.
 The source for the algorithm is [here](https://github.com/lbryio/lbrycrd/blob/master/src/main.cpp#L1594).

 ## Metadata

 <!-- done -->

-Metadata is information about the content or channel separate from the content itself (e.g. the title of stream, the content type, etc.).
+Metadata is structured information about the stream or channel separate from the content itself (e.g. the title, language, media type, etc.).
 It is stored in the [value property](#claim-properties) of a claim.

 Metadata is stored in a serialized format via [Protocol Buffers](https://developers.google.com/protocol-buffers/).
 This allows for metadata to be: